Are you considering hiring a project manager for your upcoming office build-out or renovation?

 5. What certifications or qualifications does my project manager have?

-Project management is a highly technical field and requires significant training.
-Additionally, if you’re hoping to achieve environmental certifications for your project, it’s extremely helpful to have a project manager with training in that area.
+Project management is a technically demanding field that necessitates substantial training.
+Moreover, when aiming to obtain environmental certifications for your project, having a project manager with specialized training in that domain proves highly beneficial.

 Many project managers hold a degree in civil engineering or construction management.
 Additionally, they may hold special certifications such as: